 a.
 The council shall fix the time of its regular meetings, which shall be at least once each month, and, except as herein provided, the council shall follow Robert's Rules of Order, latest edition, for rules of procedure necessary for the orderly conduct of its business, except where inconsistent with the laws of the Commonwealth.

 b.
 Minutes shall be kept of its official proceedings, and its meetings shall be open to the public unless an executive session is called according to law.

 c.
 The mayor or any other two members of the council, may call a special meeting upon a 36-hour written notice or an emergency meeting upon a 12-hour written notice to each council member stating the time, place, and purpose for the meeting and served personally or left at the council members' usual place of business or residence by the Chief of Police, or his or her designee.
 No business shall be transacted by the council in such special or emergency meeting which has not been stated in the notice; however, these requirements shall not apply when all members of the council attend such meetings or waive notice thereof, nor shall this regulation apply to an adjourned session from a regular meeting.

 d.
 The agenda for a regular scheduled monthly council meeting shall include a provision for public comments as defined in the town ordinances.

 e.
-A majority of the six voting members of the council shall constitute a quorum.
+A majority shall consist of four voting members of the six voting members of the council and shall constitute a quorum.

 § 3.7.
 Compensation.

-Compensation for the mayor and council members shall be set by the council subject to any limitations placed thereon by the laws of the Commonwealth.
+Compensation for the mayor and council members shall be set by the council subject to any limitations placed thereon by the laws of the Commonwealth of Virginia.

 § 4.1.
 Appointments.